 A Double Big Mac actually has fewer calories and much less fat, although it does contain slightly more saturated fat.
-At 1,400 milligrams, the Caesar salad's salt content also beats the burger's.
+At 1,400 milligrams, the Caesar salad's sodium content also beats the burger's.

-Health Canada recommends adults should not exceed 2,300 milligrams of salt daily and ideally aim for 1,500 milligrams.
+Health Canada recommends adults should not exceed 2,300 milligrams of sodium daily and ideally aim for 1,500 milligrams.

 "By eating that salad, you're getting your sodium for the day," said Lindzon.
 Average adult women would also be getting about one third their recommended daily calories.